Economic Impact of IoT in The Oil and Gas Industry

-Oil and gas companies are excited about the possibilities provided by the Internet of Things (IoT) as it relates to improving operations and bringing economic benefits.
+Oil and gas companies are excited about the possibilities provided by the Internet of Things (IoT) in the oil and gas industry as it relates to improving operations and bringing economic benefits.
 Studies show that by 2025, IoT could make a significant contribution to the global economy, ranging between $3.9 trillion and $11.1 trillion.
 This anticipated impact is reflected in the exponential growth expected for the global IoT market within the oil and gas sector, with estimates reaching nearly $40 billion by 2023, according to insights from BIS Research.

-The oil and gas industry’s response to this wave of innovation is evident, as many companies within the sector are already capitalizing on IoT applications.
+The oil and gas industry’s response to this wave of innovation is evident, as many companies within the sector are already capitalizing on IoT in the oil and gas industry applications.
 Surveys conducted by authoritative sources like 451 Research’s Voice of the Enterprise Survey have revealed that a substantial portion of oil and gas enterprises are actively incorporating IoT into their operations.
 Furthermore, an impressive 20% of surveyed participants have expressed intentions to seamlessly integrate IoT technologies into their workflow processes in the immediate future.
 This dynamic progress not only positions the sector at the forefront of innovation but also foresees a potential economic impact of up to $930 billion over the forthcoming decade.

-In other words, while implementing new tech requires time and capital, investing in industrial IoT can offer a tremendous return on investment (ROI).
+In other words, while implementing new tech requires time and capital, investing in IoT in the oil and gas industry can offer a tremendous return on investment (ROI).
 To help you make a case for building a more connected environment — and prepare for this unstoppable industry transition.

-In this article, we explore the transformative impact of IoT applications in the oil and gas industry, showcasing how companies can leverage smart technologies to thrive and outperform in an ever-competitive landscape.
+In this article, we explore the transformative impact of IoT in the oil and gas industry, showcasing how companies can leverage smart technologies to thrive and outperform in an ever-competitive landscape.

 What is the Internet of Things, exactly?